Legal Resources for

 Sex Offender Registration in CT - It's Not That Simple.
 Registration laws may create a false sense of safety.

-Sexual Offender Treatment in the 90's and Beyond.
+Sexual Offender Treatment.
 Offender treatment provides a means for motivated offenders to avoid re-offending, is a means to monitor and hold them accountable and provides validation for victims.

 Linked Article: Long-term Effects of Child Sexual Abuse by PAUL E. MULLEN and JILLIAN FLEMING .
 A supported journal article which surveys the impact of child sexual abuse on social and interpersonal functioning.
 (Sept.
 1998).